-The minimum goal is 15,000 EUR, which will cover the costs of recording, hiring the musicians and the equipment, flights or train rides and food and lodging while recording, design, graphics, liner notes and manufacturing of the album.
+The minimum goal is 15,000 EUR, which will cover the costs of recording, the equipment, flights or train rides and food and lodging while recording, design, graphics, liner notes and manufacturing of the album.
 Anything over that amount will allow us to promote the music adequately and pay the composers more.

 Your support is greatly appreciated and invaluable.
 Without you, the music would certainly stay on a piece of paper tucked away somewhere, collecting dust.

 So here are the options for your pledges: